af/apollo-local-query/README.md

 npm install --save apollo-local-query
 ```

-This module uses several ES6 features, so nodejs **v6.0 or above** are required.
+This module uses several ES6 features, so nodejs **v6.0 or above** is required.

 ## Basic Usage